I. Our Pledge

 We will be compassionate and respectful.

-We will believe, and not second-guess or doubt, members who bring incidents or concerns about sexual harassment to our attention.
+We will believe, and not second-guess or doubt, members who bring incidents or concerns about inappropriate conduct to our attention.

 We will assist the member to the extent the member wants us to do so, including: